Qwertuhh/weather_prediction_system/README.md

 To address this issue, we propose the introduction of a **parachute system**, which allows the devices to descend safely and be reused in future missions.
 This improves the reliability and cost-effectiveness of weather data collection.

 > [!IMPORTANT]
->
 > **We require the hardware (HADCs and LADCs) for collecting data** to fully utilize the potential of this weather prediction system.
-Without the physical sensors and data collectors, the system cannot function or provide accurate data
+Without the physical sensors and data collectors, the system cannot function or provide accurate data.

 ## Devices Used